tlienart/tex2jem/README.md

 ## Warning

-This project is still under infrequent development.
+This project is still under infrequent development but can be considered reasonably stable.

 ## What this is about